person drinking in a room close-up photography

 Gathering Your Equipment

-• Scale: For precise measurements.
+• Scale: For precise measurements, ideally readable to 0.1 g.

-• Grinder: To grind coffee uniformly.
+• Grinder: A burr grinder to grind coffee uniformly.

-• Water: Clean and preferably filtered.
+• Water: Clean and preferably filtered, around 150 ppm total dissolved solids.

-• Cups or Bowls: Standardized and uniform.
+• Cups or Bowls: Standardized and uniform, 200 to 250 ml each.

-• Timer: To monitor steeping times.
+• Timer: To monitor your steep down to the second.

-• Towels: For wiping spoons and cleaning.
+• Towels: For wiping spoons between samples and cleaning spills.

-• Pens/Pencils: For recording observations.
+• Pens/Pencils: For recording observations in real time.

 • Cupping Forms: Standardized evaluation sheets.

-• Spittoons: For spitting out samples.
+• Spittoons: For spitting out samples and saving your nerves.

 • Consistency in equipment is crucial to ensure consistent results.